DASISH/TERESAH/documentation/user_manual/readme.md

 - 1) Fill out the name of the tool..
 - 2) ..and click "add tool"

-!["Tool successfully added" message](./images/newly_created_tool.png) *The message informing you of a new tool beeing successfully added*

-You will be taken to the page of the newly added tool.
+The new tool will be created, and you will be taken to its page.
 Note that this only creates an "empty" tool - there in no information in it, and no data sources connected to it.
 That will be added in the next step.

+!["Tool successfully added" message](./images/newly_created_tool.png) *The message informing you of a new tool beeing successfully added*

 As you can see, there are no data sources connected to this tool.
 Now we will add one.